HildanaW/Uber/README.md

     "There is a clear distinction B02598, B02617 and B02682 have the most rides while B02512 and B02764 have the least."
   })
   output$Heat5exp <- renderText({
-    "This hetamap shows that the end of the week and year have a higher number of rides" })
+    "This heat map shows that the end of the week and year have a higher number of rides" })